Get,

 Introduction

 After the long hot summer passes, the refreshing monsoon welcomes us, making us feel alive and bringing relief from the scorching heat of the summer season.
-However, this is also the season in which our body needs some extra care.
+However, this is also the season in which our bodies need some extra care.
 We probably do take excellent care of our body and skin, but our hair is often neglected, leading to issues like frizziness, hair fall etc. In short, monsoon hair care is essential!

 In this blog, we’ll share some simple tips that you can follow to keep your tresses healthy and shiny even during the rainy season.